Skip to content

 “Really great work on this!” said Adam.
 “I just wanted to say that you are incredible at what you do.”

-Company Operations Director Ali Platto added, "I am drop-jawed, this is so fantastic."
+His Operations Director Ali Platto added, “I am drop-jawed, this is so fantastic.”

 Next I turned to my go-to designer, Oliver Sutherns.
-Oliver found some great photos and created wonderfully airy, easy-to-scan pages.
+Oliver found some great photos and created airy, easy-to-scan pages.

 Finally, I wrote the landing page for the website.